sstallion/libmcp23016/doc/index.md

 close the handle and free associated memory.
 As the MCP23016 lacks a hardware reset, it is advised that a software reset be issued by calling mcp23016_reset() after opening the device handle to ensure the device is in a consistent state.
+Interrupt output is managed separately to support multiple devices.
+See the [Interrupt Output](@ref interrupt) module for more details.

 The following example demonstrates getting the port value from a MCP23016 device at position 0 (I2C slave address `0x20`):